 The onboarding process and service documentation is practically non-existent so you’ll have to find your own way.
-Luckily Inksprout is very intuitive, with a clean and simple interface.
+Luckily Inksprout is a very intuitive online tool, with a clean and simple interface.

 First up, you’re encouraged to follow a few topics (by Keyword or RSS) in order to be served with a flow of trending third-party content in your niche.
 This is extremely manual, unlike the follow function in Feedly, where you can type in a blog or publication name and Feedly will find it.
 Still, being able to easily add Google Keyword Alerts within the platform is a massive bonus.

 Next it’s onto the ‘Compose’ tab, to start creating variations of your favourite content or upload content in bulk.
 This is where the bulk of the action happens.
-Hit the caption button and in less than 5 seconds you can have multiple variations of highly relevant takeouts from any article, ready to keep you social feeds active for many weeks.
+Hit the caption button and in less than 5 seconds you can have multiple variations of highly relevant takeouts from any article.
+Enough to keep you social feeds active for many weeks.

-Inksprout will automatically write status updates for any weblink, allowing you to keep your social content fresh for longer.
-There’s two AI characters here, which are trained differently to put slightly different results.
+Inksprout will automatically write multiple status updates for any weblink.
+There’s two AI characters here, which are trained differently to output slightly different types of short captions.
 You can toggle around which one you like best and will reasonate with the target audience.